Vineeshanadendla/BMI-8540-FINAL-PROJECT/README.md

 What are the most significant bacterial markers in the gut microbiome that correlate with age-related health changes, such as increased inflammation or decreased metabolic health?

 ## Abstract
 This project is part of the BMI-8540 course and focuses on analyzing bacterial data related to the gut microbiome and aging.
 The objective is to build a web-based tool that allows users to upload bacterial data, process it, and categorize bacteria based on various health markers.
 The project aims to explore the relationship between the gut microbiome and aging, with a focus on identifying bacteria that act as health indicators.
 The gut microbiome is increasingly recognized as a key player in aging and health.

+## Important File in Repository
+- The file `final_expanded_gut_microbial_data_aging.csv` contains the comprehensive gut microbial data used for the analysis.
+Please refer to this file for data insights and processing.

 ## Role of the SQLite Database